i32ropie/best-memes-bot/README.md

 I would actually like to store the reviewer of every meme, and also link the meme to the user that uploaded it so in the future I can get some stats and maybe reward the users that upload the most memes.

-# Development stage
+## Development stage

 The bot is currently in an early stage of the development, I actually just started the bot yesterday (13-02-2019) and there is a lot of work to do.
 It just let users register with `/start` and `/stop` and send a random meme with `/meme` (This already stores the meme as seen by the user and also increases the views count on the meme).

-# TODO
+## TODO

-- [ ] Add basic admin tools
+- [x] Add basic admin tools

-Add the ability of ban users, send broadcast messages, restart the bot, execute python code, send messages, check for github updates, mod people etc.
+Add the ability of ban users, send broadcast messages, restart the bot, execute python code, send messages, check for github updates.

-- [ ] Add basic tools
+- [x] Add basic tools

-Let users contact me, get bot stats and their own info.
+Let users contact me.

 - [ ] Add `/memes` command